felixreichenbach/viamsoleng-viamgrafana-panel/README.md

 This repo contains a simple Grafana panel allowing you to add a Viam camera stream to a Grafana dashboard.
 This is no production ready code but might be a good starter.
 Feel free to provide feedback and also happy to get pull requests for extensions and general improvements.

+## Preparation

+The camera name is currently hardcoded in "SimplePanel.tsx" line 35.
+Change it from "camera" to your camera name or even easier, change the name of your camera through app.viam.com to "camera"

 ## Installation

 Download the zip file from a release and unzip it into your Grafana "plugins" folder.
 If you don't know where to find it have a look at "Administration/Settings" in your Grafana instance as shown on the screenshot below.